 The safety and efficacy of Veopoz was evaluated in a single-arm study where the individuals' outcomes were compared with the pre-treatment data in individuals with active CD55- deficient protein-losing enteropathy (PLE) who had hypoalbuminemia.
 In this study, the individuals had to have a history of PLE and a confirmed genotype of biallelic CD55 loss of function mutation.
 In these individuals, active CD55-deficient PLE was defined as hypoalbuminemia (serum albumin level of \leq 3.2 g/dL) with at least one of the following signs/symptoms in the previous six months: abdominal pain, diarrhea, peripheral edema, or facial edema.
-All the individuals received meningococcal vaccination prior to treatment with Veopoz and antibacterials for prophylaxis of meningococcal infection.
+All the individuals received meningococcal infection.
 All 10 individuals belonged to age group of 3 to 19 years of age with the mean baseline serum albumin concentration of 2.2 g/dL.